 DIY Lip Oil With Flowers

-You can make your DIY lip oil super pretty by adding some dried flower petals or buds (such as these) to the bottle before pouring your ingredients in!
+You can make your DIY lip oil super pretty by adding some dried flower petals or buds to the bottle before pouring your ingredients in!
 It's very important that the petals are completely dehydrated, as any water introduced will quickly spoil the product.
 Over time, the essential oils in the petals will also infuse into your lip oil.

 How to Make DIY Lip Oil